johnpankowicz/govmetting-testbfg-2/frontend_XXX/clientapp_XXX/src/assets/docs/dev-notes.md

 * "nlog-all-(date).log" contains all the log messages including system.
 * The file "nlog-own-(date).log" contains only the application messages.

-At the top of many of the component files in ClientApp, a const "NoLog" is defined.
+At the top of many of the component files in clientapp, a const "NoLog" is defined.
 Change its value from true to false to turn on console logging for only that component.

 # Build Scripts

 Powershell build scripts can be found in Utilities/PsScripts

 * BuildPublishAndDeploy.ps1 -Call the other scripts to build a release and deploy it.
-* Build-ClientApp.ps1 - Build production versions of ClientApp
+* Build-clientapp.ps1 - Build production versions of clientapp
 * Publish-WebApp.ps1 - Build a "publish" folder of WebApp
-* Copy-ClientAssets.ps1 - Copy ClientApp assets to WebApp wwwroot folder
+* Copy-ClientAssets.ps1 - Copy clientapp assets to WebApp wwwroot folder
 * Deploy-PublishFolder.ps1 - Deploy publish folder to a remote host
 * Create the README.md file for Gethub from the documentation files